-Intent based networking is hot topic within the Cisco world and is an important investment in Cisco’s future.
-In this blog I will give you a quick overview on intent based networking and some key points about the technology.
-The concept behind intent based networking is to first capture the businesses intent or in simple terms the purpose in which the network will be used and then translate this into policies to focus on maximising the network as it is intended.
+Intent-based networking is a hot topic within the Cisco world and is an important investment in Cisco’s future.
+In this article, I will give you a quick overview of intent-based networking and some key points about the technology.
+The concept behind intent-based networking is to first capture the businesses intent or in simple terms the purpose in which the network will be used and then translate this into policies to focus on maximising the network as it is intended.

 DNA Center is the foundation controller and analytics platform at the heart of Cisco’s intent-based networking technology.
 Cisco DNA Center provides a single dashboard for every fundamental management task to simplify running your network.
 With this platform, IT can respond to changes and challenges faster and more intelligently.

 Cisco DNA allows you to dynamically change the configuration of the network either at a push of a button or by a time schedule.
-Lets say for example you manged a shared office space and you need your network to change accoring to the business that will occupy it.
-The office is rented by a multimedia company during the day and the same office is rented to a Alcoholics Autonomous meeting in the evening.
+Let’s say for example you managed shared office space and you need your network to change according to the business that will occupy it.
+The office is rented by a multimedia company during the day and the same office is rented to an Alcoholics Autonomous meeting in the evening.
 The intent of each business would change and so would the configuration of the network automatically.
 The network will automatically change to allow a higher priority for multimedia traffic during the day and at night you would limit access to sites related to Alcohol.

 So this sounds a lot like Software Defined Networking?
-Well it is but at a much higher level.
-Software Defined Networking is currently referred to as a software program that is utilised to help configure a network device.
-Intent based networking is more intuitive.
+Well, it is but at a much higher level.
+Software-Defined Networking is currently referred to as a software program that is utilised to help configure a network device.
+Intent-based networking is more intuitive.
 It will be more accurately defined as a technology that allows the network to dynamically change in line with the needs of the users and the business.
-Things will often change in business and usually it will change faster then when you are prepared for it.
+Things will often change in business and usually, it will change faster than when you are prepared for it.
 Cisco DNA will allow for you to cater for these changes rapidly and dynamically.